 You are not the user

 It is important to remember that you are not your user.
 You have a lot of business knowledge that should not be dismissed.
 Your insights into buying habits and industry-specific trends are invaluable, but this can lead to a blinkered view of what to deliver.
-With a user-centric approach, we put all preconceptions of what the client needs to one side and get to the heart of the user’s needs.
+With a user-centric approach, we put all preconceptions to one side and get to the heart of the user’s needs.

 We begin with research, including competitor analysis, analytics reports (if available) and qualitative research.
 Whether the project is a new launch or an existing one, we would start by creating User Personas, archetypes of different user groups.
 These would be identified from our research as likely to benefit from the finished product.
 We would then use a technique called Empathy mapping to determine some of the thoughts, feelings, and actions that a user might have.
 We are then able to position call-to-actions and digital assets to maximise engagement and increases user buy-in.
 By using the latest digital techniques to show how your product or service will make their lives easier.
 Ultimately showcasing your business as the solution they are looking for.